archiseino/Ambario/README.md

 - You can clone this repo first and create an environment using the conda with this command

 ```
-conda env create --file enviroment.yml
+conda env create --file environment.yml
 ```

-- This will create an enviroment with the name of `py310_multimedia`.
+- This will create an environment with the name of `py310_multimedia`.
 You can activate by doing this

 ```
 conda activate py310_multimedia